Mihai1010/Logo-Similarity/README.md

 # Data Files

-1 .
-Input
+## Input

-  1. logos.snappy.parquet

-    A Parquet file where:
+- `logos.snappy.parquet`

-    1. The first column is assumed to contain domain names (e.g. example.com).
+  - First column contains domain names (e.g. `example.com`).

-    2. The notebook currently uses df.iloc[:, 0] to read domains, so the first column must be domains.
+  - Notebook uses `df.iloc[:, 0]` so the first column must be domains.

-2. Intermediate
+## Intermediate

-  1. logos/ directory
+- `logos/` directory
-    Contains downloaded logo images.
-Filenames are the normalized domain with dots replaced by underscores and an extension:
+  - Contains downloaded logo images.
-    Example: example_com.png or example_com.svg.

-  2. data_with_logos.snappy.parquet

-    A Parquet file created by the notebook with additional columns:

-    1. logo_path
-    2. logo_source
+  - Filenames are normalized domains (e.g. `example_com.png`).

+- `data_with_logos.snappy.parquet`
+  - Has extra columns:
+    - `logo_path`
+    - `logo_source`

-3. Output
+## Output

-  1. logo_clusters.json
+- `logo_clusters.json`
-    JSON file containing a list of clusters
+  - JSON file containing a list of clusters.

 # Limitations & Considerations

-1. Runtime
+## Runtime

-Comparing all logo pairs is O(N^2) in the number of logos.
+- Comparing all logo pairs is O(N^2) in the number of logos.
 With thousands of logos, this can be slow.

-2. Network dependence
+## Network dependence

-The logo fetching step depends on external services (logo.dev and Brandfetch).
+- The logo fetching step depends on external services (logo.dev and Brandfetch).
-Rate limiting and network errors are handled simply by skipping the logo.
+- Rate limiting and network errors are handled simply by skipping the logo.

-3. Threshold choice
+## Threshold choice

-The distance threshold (≤ 10) is a heuristic and may need tuning for different datasets.
+- The distance threshold (≤ 10) is a heuristic and may need tuning for different datasets.